 RELATED POST: DIY GLITTER SLIME RECIPE

-How To Make Googly Eye Slime
+🖌️ How To Make Googly Eye Slime

+- Step 7: Add 1 tablespoon contact solution.
+It will instantly begin to form.
 It will be STICKY!
 Don’t panic!
 Mix the solution in the bowl until it starts to form.

-How to Make Googly Eye Slime Educational
+🖌️How to Make Googly Eye Slime Educational

 Halloween is a super fun time, but it can also be filled with education.
 This eyeball slime gives kids the chance to use their science skills as well as their math skills.
 Not to mention, it is super fun to make.
 I don't think I know a kid who doesn't like slime.
 Here are some tips on how to make this homemade slime recipe educational: